musculation

 2. For better posture and stability

 If you spend a lot of time sitting or if you practice sports requiring postural control (swimming, running ), focus on sessions focused on frontal, lateral and dorsal strengthening.
-These exercises, easy to do without equipment, provide long-term benefits, even outside of training.
+These exercises, easy to perform without equipment, provide long-term benefits, even outside of training.

 3. For increased performance in bodybuilding

 Core strengthening, on the other hand, improves the transmission of force between the upper and lower body , which is essential for maximizing your performance on multi-joint exercises.
-For example, a well-mastered plank helps stabilize the body during a bench press or an overhead press.
+For example, a well-executed plank helps stabilize the body during a bench press or an overhead press.
 Alternate between the two types of exercises to build a solid and functional base.

 Common mistakes to avoid